 0,52 | 1,3 | 3,6 |

-Now we just need to use the medians obtained earlier and calculate the values using the coefficients to compare the different brainwave types across each practice.
-We are looking for distinctive values in each row:
+Now, let’s utilize the previously obtained medians and calculate the values by applying the coefficients to compare the different brainwave types across each practice.
+Our goal is to identify distinctive values in each row:

 alpha | theta | gamma | practice |